http://www.physorg.com/news/2011-01-electrifying-dirty.html

 limited to, plastics, zeolites, silicates, activated carbons,

-starches, lignins, celluloses, plant materials, animal materials,
+starches, lignins, celluloses, plant materials, animal

-biomaterials, and combinations thereof.
-In another specific
+materials, biomaterials, and combinations thereof.
+In another

-mesoporous material.
-Activated carbon surfaces and/or platinum-
+be a mesoporous material.
+Activated carbon surfaces and/or

-containing materials, including activated carbons, can be
+platinum- containing materials, including activated carbons, can

-large surface area for contaminant transformation and/or binding.
+extended large surface area for contaminant transformation

-For example, plastics, biopolymers, pumice, aluminum or iron
+and/or binding.
+For example, plastics, biopolymers, pumice,

-substrate material.
-Biological support materials can have
+and/or secondary substrate material.
+Biological support

-order of increasing basicity, inactive hydrogen, carboxyl,
+example, and in order of increasing basicity, inactive hydrogen,

-biological support material in accordance with the present
+for a biological support material in accordance with the present

 invention.